vinicius-g-cordeiro/docker-template/README.md

 ## How to use ##

 1. Clone the repository
-2. Run the command: docker-compose up
+2. Create a .env file and set the environment variables
 3. Add your project files to the src directory
+4. Run the command: docker-compose build
-4. Run the command: docker-compose up (if you haven't done it yet)
+5. Run the command: docker-compose up -d (so it will run in the background)
-5. Open your browser and go to http://localhost
+6. Open your browser and go to http://localhost
-6. Happy coding!
+7. Happy coding!
+8. (Optional) If you want to connect to dbeaver set host as localhost, port as 3306, user as <MYSQL_USER> on your .env file and password as <MYSQL_PASSWORD> on your .env file as well.

 ### Nginx Configuration ###